tent/libattic/docs/overview.md

 # Libattic
-Libattic encapsulates base attic functionality.
+Libattic encapsulates basic file storage and sync functionality.
 This includes uploading, downloading, chunkig, and ecrypting files.
 Attic provides a means of storing encrypted files in tent posts.

 ## Keys